jinxu9/ATACseq/README.md

-Test for the first time
+pipeline for ATACseq data analysis
+Not complelete yes